Dow Chemical Company: Ted Doan

+Overseas

+When Dow realized that constructing manufacturing facilities in other countries created demand, they began producing plastics in Germany, Greece, Spain and Italy.
+The largest investment was in the Netherlands, at Terneuzen.
+That chemical complex opened in 1965.
+Plants were also built in South America: Argentina and Colombia plus New Zealand.

+With extensive operations all around the world, Doan and his managers had a meeting in 1965 where they acknowledged the need to decentralize.
+They established a headquarters on every continent to manage business.
+Dow Europe, Dow Latin America and Dow Pacific were established in 1966.Technology centers were also established for 33 key products.

+Retirement

+Doan stepped down from Dow in 1971 when global sales had achieved $2 billion and Doan proclaimed that he and Dow were "healthy as horses".
+He believed that competent younger employees should be placed in senior positions because they have the new ideas and energy to advance the company.
+Doan and Gerstacker established a policy that presidents, CEOs and board chairpersons must relinquish their post at age of 60 and retire from the company at 65.
+The five-year period became known as "deceleration".
+It really wasn't "retirement" for him; he was only 48.
+He remained on Dow's board of directors and Dow Corning Corporation's board until 1987.

+Ben Branch

+In 1971 Ben Branch became president and CEO.

 In the post-war era, Dow began expanding outside of North America, founding its first overseas subsidiary in Japan in 1952, and in several other nations soon thereafter.
-Based largely on its growing plastics business, Dow opened a consumer products division beginning with Saran wrap in 1953.
-Based on its growing chemicals and plastics businesses, Dow's sales exceeded $1 billion in 1964, $2 billion in 1971.
+Based largely on its growing plastics business, Dow opened a consumer products division, beginning with Saran wrap in 1953.

 Nuclear weapons

 From 1951 to 1975, Dow managed the Rocky Flats Plant near Denver, Colorado.
 Rocky Flats was a nuclear weapons production facility that produced plutonium triggers for hydrogen bombs.

 Contamination from fires and radioactive waste leakage plagued the facility under Dow's management.
 In 1957 a fire burned plutonium dust in the facility and sent radioactive particles into the atmosphere.

 The Department of Energy transferred management of the facility to Rockwell International in 1975.
 In 1990, nearby residents filed a class action lawsuit against Dow and Rockwell for environmental contamination of the area; the case was settled in 2017 for $375 million.
 According to the Appellate Court, the owners of the 12,000 properties in the class-action area had not proved that their properties were damaged or they had suffered bodily injury.